GyVn87/Charm-Rebalanced-Mod/README.md

 ***Despite this charm's unlimited power, I still buffed it to make it even more powerful.***
 ## Carefree Melody
-- No longer relies on RNG-mechanic to block hits.
+- No longer relies on RNG mechanics to block hits.
-- Cooldown: 15 seconds
+- Delays the first incoming hit temporarily, and enters a 15 seconds cooldown.
-- While the charm is on cooldown, Knight takes double damage from all sources
+- If the bearer successfully makes it through the cooldown without taking any damage, the charm completely negates the delayed damage.
+- Otherwise, the bearer takes the combined damage of both the first and second attacks, and the cooldown is instantly reset.
 - ***Doesn't work in Radiant fights***

 ***To put it simple, I hate RNG-based mechanics***